 Mr. Peterson had the museums and historical records of Washington, D. C., at his disposal in writing this fine treatise for the knife collector.
 This book gives added weight to the statement that in obtaining a RANDALL MADE knife, you are able to own "tomorrow's collector's piece - today."
+Bound with heavy, coated cover.

 178 pages.
 200 illustrations.
-Cloth bound.